Ypertex/.github/README.md

 ### Brand Guidelines

 - Primary color: `#00AAFF` (cyan blue)
-- The logogram features Y and X characters in an interlocking design with a shadow element
 - Maintain clear space around all brand elements when used

 ## License